Azure/iotedge/doc/NotaryContentTrust.md

 ## Enable Content Trust in IoT edge device

-The root CA of each Container Registry must be copied out of band into the device in a specific location.
+The root CA of each Container Registry i.e `root_ca_exampleregistry.crt` must be copied out of band into the device in a specific location.

-In the `config.yaml`, in the Moby runtime section, content trust can be enabled by specifiying the registry_server_hostname and location of its corresponding root CA as shown in [sample](https://github.com/Azure/iotedge/blob/master/edgelet/contrib/config/linux/config.yaml)
+In the `config.yaml`, in the Moby runtime section, content trust can be enabled by specifiying the registry server name and location of its corresponding root CA as shown in [sample](https://github.com/Azure/iotedge/blob/master/edgelet/contrib/config/linux/config.yaml)

+Recommendation is to create another Service Principal with Pull access for the edge device and ensure the login credentials are applied in the deployment manifest.

+Important Note: When content trust is enabled for a registry, all the contaner images of the edge modules in that registry must be signed.
+If content trust is enabled for a registry and if one of the images is not signed, the iotedge daemon will fail pulling the container image into the device.